-Attention Makers: LibDib's new Pricing Model will roll out on 2/1/21 with a consistent 14% markup in all markets.
-Here's how it's going to work.
+LibDib's new Pricing Model includes a consistent 14% markup in all markets.
+Here's how it works.

 LibDibbing is easy.
 This guide shares the nitty gritty on how to set pricing.